NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/HTTP traffic analysis/A Traffic Monitoring and Policy Enforcement Framework for HTTP.md

 ## Results

-The tool was tested using ZAP (Zed Application Proxy) and sqlmap to launch attacks to a test server.
+The tool was tested using [ZAP](https://www.zaproxy.org/) and sqlmap to launch attacks to a test server.
 The test server was able to detect directory traversal, cross site scripting and SQL injection using this framework

 ---
 #### References